regnaio/udp-ws/README.md

     try {
         await webSocketHandler.connect();

-        // <b>Code that must be executed only after the WebSocket is open</b>
-        setInterval(() => {
+        // Code that must be executed only after the WebSocket is open setInterval(() => {
             webSocketHandler.send({
                 event: 'ClientMessageEvent',